C'mon You Know

 C'mon You Know is the third solo studio album by English musician Liam Gallagher, released on 27 May 2022 through Warner Records.
 Andrew Wyatt served as the album's primary producer and co-writer.
 It was preceded by lead single "Everything's Electric", co-written by Dave Grohl, which charted at #18 on the UK Singles Chart, becoming Gallagher's first solo single to reach the UK Top 20.
-"C'mon You Know", "Better Days","Diamond in the Dark" and "Too Good for Giving Up" were also subsequently released as singles.
+"C'mon You Know", "Better Days","Diamond in the Dark", "Too Good for Giving Up" and "More Power" were also subsequently released as singles.
 The album was released the same day as Gallagher's second live album Down by the River Thames.
-Gallagher will tour Europe in support of the album.
+Gallagher toured Europe, Oceania and Latin America in support of the album.

 C'mon You Know received generally positive reviews from critics and became Gallagher's fourth solo album to debut at #1 on the UK Albums Chart, attaining silver certification in its first week, and subsequently being certified gold in 2022.

 Background

 Gallagher announced the album in October 2021, whereupon he stated the song "More Power" was dedicated to his brother Noel, calling it "a naughty little tune" but "lovely".
-The cover is a photograph of "fans in the pit" at one of Gallagher's shows that was taken at the Reading Festival 2021.
+The cover is a photograph of "fans in the pit" at one of Gallagher's shows that was taken at Reading Festival 2021.